marcmelendez/txt2tangle/README.md

 specified block from the source file mentioned.
 If no source file was named, the current file being read is assumed.
+* `%! codedefinition: <blockname>` or
+`%! codedefinition: <blockname> src: <filename>` behaves just like `codeinsert` with one simple difference: the path of the source file is interpreted relative to the parent calling block.

 ## Command-line options